OpenPodcar/OpenPodcar/README.md

 #### Mounting

-- Material: Gimson linear actuator, a drill, some bearings
+- Material: Gimson linear actuator, a drill capable of drilling steel, some washers
 - To access the underside of the vehicle, this requires the help of at least three people:
 	- Bring in two axle stands as high as 75cm each
 	- Place the two axle stands about one meter away from the front and back wheels, both in the side of the vehicle, as shown in the picture below.